prasanth2103/secure-voting-system/README.md

 # secure-voting-system
 Revolutionize the voting process by enabling secure and convenient remote voting.
 This project implements an OTP (One-Time Password) system to verify the voter's identity through secure mail exchange using SMTP.
 The system utilizes HTML, CSS, Bootstrap, MySQL Database, PHP, and XAMPP.
-A user-friendly interface is designed for casting votes and checking results.finally results will be declared by the admin.
+A user-friendly interface is designed for casting votes and checking results.Finally results will be declared by the admin.

 1.Features
 - Secure and convenient remote voting